ghstahl/ghstahl.github.io.hugo/content/post/cdn-origin-server-redirector-technique.md

 slug = ""

 +++
+## Pre Reading
+This is a continuation on the previous [post](/post/simple-redirector-for-aspnet-core/) on our simple redirector technique.

 ## Problem
 I had the joy of setting up a CDN configuration in Akamai.
 Though it wasn't that bad, the rarity of that task made me never want to do it twice.
 I only really needed to CDN cache static assets, and chose to harden the rules for anyone that wanted to use my configuration.
-This is a continuation on the previous post on our simple redirector technique.

 ## The CDN Configuration Rules.
 1. I am going to set the CDN time to live for 1 year